 In this blog post, we’ll explain how to apply for an SBA loan and detail what the process typically requires.
 While some of the steps mentioned below are specific to the 7(a) Regular term loan (the most popular SBA loan available), the 504-loan program follows a similar process.
 Keep reading to find out what the steps are for applying for this popular financing option!

 What You Need When Applying for an SBA Loan:

 1. Meet the SBA Loan RequirementsThere are a few qualifications that a business must meet to qualify for an SBA loan.
 To qualify, you must…

-- Be a small business, as defined by the SBA
+- Be an officially registered small business, as defined by the SBA.

 - Have no past-due payments on federal government loans, such as student loans and taxes.

 - Have a fair amount of business equity.

 - Have exhausted other financing options (such as bank loans or loans from outside lenders).